 - chopped strawberries – fresh strawberries are the way to go here.
 But if you have frozen sliced strawberries, they can be used as well.

 What’s great about these strawberry overnight oats is that everything can be mixed in one bowl, refrigerated overnight, and then you have yourself the perfect healthy breakfast all ready to go.

 This recipe is listed for two servings – so you can mix it all in the bowl and divide it up into jars (like a mason jar) before placing in the refrigerator, OR just portion out the morning of.

 Or whenever you plan on enjoying.
 Sometimes I’ll even have overnight oats for lunch.

 If you prefer, you can also warm up the oats!
 I assume most people enjoy overnights cold, but if you’re more of a traditional oatmeal eater, these can easily be warmed up too!
 Whether you use the microwave or the stovetop, you must might need to add a little extra milk.

 with extra toppings

 I’m all about the texture when it comes to oatmeal so I love adding some granola for extra crunch, or even some hemp hearts and peanut butter too.
 Or cashew or almond butter.
-Depends on what I’m in the mood for.
+Choose your own adventure!

 - Add all ingredients to large bowl; stir well to combine.